Before you start

 Are you aware of the tax implications of your request?

 Some of your income may be subject to tax.
-Up to 25% of your pension pot can usually be taken tax-free, with the remainder taxed as income.
+You can usually take up to 25% of your total pension savings tax-free across all your pension pots, with the remainder taxed as income.
 If you’re unsure about your remaining tax-free allowance or your available options, please get in touch.

 There are limits on the amount of tax-free cash you can take across all your pension pots.
 This is known as the Lump Sum Allowance (LSA), which is currently set at £268,275 (although this may be higher under certain circumstances, e.g., protected allowance).
 Any tax-free payments you take above this limit will be subject to tax at your marginal rate of income tax.